subscribe ~ e-book ~ kindle/paperback/hardcover ~ table of contents

 So I went to Penn.
 Not because I wanted to, but because Ivy League was the minimum my father would accept, and I was still, at eighteen, a boy who needed his father’s approval even as I was learning to hate needing it.

 Steve Ferry showed up in my life the way most important people do — without announcement, sideways, through some ordinary door.
 We were both freshmen in the fall of 1969, assigned to rooms in the same corridor of the Quad.
-Steve was a year older, born in 1951, from Glenrock, New Jersey.
+Steve was from Glenrock, New Jersey.
 His father ran an advertising agency on Madison Avenue.
 “Sells America to itself,” Steve said once, with a bitterness that suggested dinner-table arguments that had ended badly.

 We recognized something in each other immediately — not friendship exactly, but a shared frequency.
 Both smart enough to be there, both suspicious of why we were.
 Both carrying fathers who’d mapped futures for us that felt like someone else’s life.